russellshen/MinimaLIST-Project/README.md

   moves possibly towards me in the present.
 If they do try to deceive me, I can show them a long paper trail.

-**Even though I am at a very early stage in my project, do I already hae any regrets?**
+**Even though I am at a very early stage in my project, do I already have any regrets?**
 - A lesson I have learned is that certain concurrent paths in life should be made parallel instead of causing unexpected messy interactions.
 - I will not get pressured into mixing my independent academic work with my school-based academic program again,